mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 - **Values**: `log`, `failover`
 - **Dynamic**: Yes

-What action to take if primary server fails the write test. `log` means that MaxScale will simply log the failure but perform no other action.
+Which action to take if primary server fails the write test. `log` means that MaxScale will simply log the failure but perform no other action.
 This is mainly useful for testing the feature.